aTeapot/ruby/README.md

 ### PKP

 Simple DSL to find PKP connections.
-Kraków is a default station and also are current time and date.
+Kraków is a default station and so are current time and date.

 Examples: